+Shaffer, DO; Faculty Directors

+Offered: Arranged

-Faculty: Sarah Shaffer, DO and Michael Haugsdal, MD; Faculty Directors Offered: Arranged Administrative Contact: Sally Fisher 319-384-8654 sally-fisher@uiowa.edu Report To: See ICON or departmental email - Individually arranged elective form must be submitted a minimum of 4 weeks prior to start of rotation.
-4 consecutive weeks minimum.
-Additional credit given in multiples of consecutive 2-week periods.
+Administrative Sally Fisher

+Special Individually arranged elective form Conditions: must be submitted a minimum of 4 weeks prior to start of rotation.

 Individually arranged by student and willing faculty member within the Department of OBGyn with approval of the Faculty Director.
 The student must secure a faculty member within the Department of OBGyn to serve as the supervisor and mentor during the elective.